felicedeluca/graphmetrics/Readme.md

 The input format is a DOT file (see https://en.wikipedia.org/wiki/DOT_(graph_description_language) for more information).
 To covert a graph into a DOT file please check some graph converters in 'graphconverter' folder or use another tool like NetworkX to read and write a dot file.

+This project uses: .

-This project uses NetworkX (https://networkx.github.io) to handle graphs and reading/writing files.
-Also it needs pygraphviz to manage the DOT format (https://pygraphviz.github.io).
+* networkx (https://networkx.github.io) to handle graphs and reading/writing files
+* pygraphviz (https://pygraphviz.github.io) to manage the DOT format
+* numpy: for inner product of upward drawings

 The project is tested on python3